nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![WeeksReadDiagram](uml-diagrams/WeeksRead.png)

 Using `peek()`, Gson checks if *weeks* is an array or an object.
 From there it utilizes the deserialization method for the specific data type.
-The key difference is that while *weeks* can be an array in the json, when deserialized it is always an object that contains three variables, *weeks*, *start* and *end*.
+The key difference is that while *weeks* can be an array in the JSON, when deserialized it is always an object that contains three variables, *weeks*, *start* and *end*.
 If it was originally an array, then the array be written into the *weeks* array in the object itself, and *start* and *end* will be null.
 If it was an object, then *start* and *end* will be written, but *weeks* will be null.

 ![WeeksWriteDiagram](uml-diagrams/WeeksWrite.png)

-Similarly for saving weeks for the `Timetable` json, a custom serialization method is used that checks which specific data type to serialize it as.
+Similarly for saving weeks for the `Timetable` JSON, a custom serialization method is used that checks which specific data type to serialize it as.
 If *weeks* is not null, then Gson writes it as an array despite it being an object.
-This is to maintain consistency with the json format retrieved from the **NUSMods API** which allows Gson to successfully deserialize the timetable json when it is loaded.
+This is to maintain consistency with the JSON format retrieved from the **NUSMods API** which allows Gson to successfully deserialize the timetable JSON when it is loaded.
 Otherwise it writes it as an object as usual.

 <br>